 It also seemed tome that I would endorse almost everything he said in the main parts of the talk by this inspiring man.
 This fact made it even more surprising when I learned that he is a staunch advocate of some Bohmian-Everettian hybrid realist interpretation of QM.
 We had lots of exchanges etc. and I hope that he started to understand what it means that I believe that the picture is wrong and why (and why I call Bohmian and similar theories "classical physics", a class of physics theories that have been excluded for many decades).

 I am a bit exhausted and overloaded with online work I couldn't deal with etc.

-Sabine on aggressive anti-string crackpots
+An apparent critic of string theory on aggressive anti-string crackpots

-What immediately inspired her to write the criticism was the introduction by Christer Sturmark, an irrelevant Swedish anti-religious and anti-top-scientific activist, before a Stockholm speech by Lawrence Krauss, a mediocre U.S. cosmologist.
+What immediately inspired her to write the criticism was the introduction by Christer Sturmark, an irrelevant Swedish anti-religious and anti-top-scientific activist, before a Stockholm speech by Lawrence Krauss, a U.S. cosmologist.

 Sturmark mentioned that some months ago, Krauss protested the segregation at a talk he was supposed to give in an Islamic country (women were required to sit in the back).
 Sturmark's carefully prepared joke said that they introduced a special analogous segregation in Stockholm: string theorists are required to sit in the back (I never do because my corneas don't allow me such a luxury).
 The joke didn't make me laugh but I wasn't offended because I am more than used to similar people who are stupid as a doorknob.
 There are several billions of such people in the world and some of them are really, really proud about their stupidity.